Loire Valley Wine Guide

 Sweet wines have historic repute in many of the Anjou appellations.
 All are crafted from Chenin Blanc and influenced by Botrytis cinerea or “noble rot” lending a rich, honeyed, and nutty nuance to these sweet nectars.

-• Anjou Côteaux de la Loire AOP: similar soil to Savennieres with lighter concentration of sweetness than other AOP’s on the Layon
+• Anjou-Coteaux de la Loire AOP: Similar soil to Savennières with a lighter concentration of sweetness than other AOP’s on the Layon.

 Anjou Sparkling Wines

 • Crémant de Loire AOP: This production area covers most of the Middle Loire.
-“Crémant” means producers use the traditional method and get considered more serious than that of Anjou Mousseaux.
+“Crémant” means producers use the traditional method and are considered more serious than that of Anjou Mousseaux.

 Saumur Wine Appellations

-Saumur is sparkling wine country.
+Around the town of Saumur is the heart of Crémant de Loire sparkling wine production.
 Vineyards planted on limestone soils give the grapes the bright acidity they need to make outstanding sparkling wines.
-Under the vineyards lie miles and miles of tunnels and caves- “troglodytes,” carved from the limestone – the perfect place to age these delicious, bright bubblies.
+Under the vineyards lie miles and miles of tunnels and caves carved from the limestone – the perfect place to age these delicious, bright bubbles.

 • Saumur Blanc AOP: Made into both still and sparkling styles.
 Vineyards are Turonian tuffeau (white chalky limestone).